kumagai-group/oxygen_vacancies_db/README.md

 All the data is licensed under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

-### site_info.tar.gz file
+## site_info.tar.gz file
-This is the compressed files containing the site infos in the supercells.
+This compressed file contains the site information in the supercells.
-The cif files of the supercell structures are also included.
+The cif files describe the supercell structures adopted in the paper.

-### oxygen_vacancies_db directory
+## oxygen_vacancies_db directory
-This directory contains the information related to the machine learning of the defect formation energies.
+This directory includes the information related to the machine learning of the defect formation energies.
-The df_charge{0,1,2}.pcl files are the pickled dataframe files.
-These can be retrieved using the following command.
+The df_charge{0,1,2}.pcl files are the pickled dataframe files and DataFrame instances can be retrieved using the following command.

 ```python
 import pandas as pd